hazelcast/hazelcast-docs/MCP_OAUTH_SETUP.md

 ## MCP Client Configuration

-Most MCP clients will automatically handle the OAuth flow if they support MCP Auth.
+Most MCP clients will automatically handle the OAuth flow if they support MCP Auth and RFC 7591 Dynamic Client Registration.

 Configure your client with:
 - **MCP Server URL**: `https://your-domain.netlify.app/mcp`
-- **Client ID**: Your client application ID (can be any string for public clients)

-The client will:
+The client will automatically:
 1. Attempt to access `/mcp`
 2. Receive 401 with discovery information
 3. Fetch protected resource metadata
+4. Fetch authorization server metadata
+5. Register dynamically to obtain a `client_id`
-4. Initiate OAuth flow with PKCE
+6. Initiate OAuth flow with PKCE using the registered `client_id`
-5. Store and use access tokens
+7. Store and use access tokens
-6. Automatically refresh tokens when needed
+8. Automatically refresh tokens when needed

 ## Troubleshooting